wraiford/encrypt-gib/OPPORTUNITY.md

-ciphertexts, the corresponding alphabet will be different. so ultimately fore-knowledge of the plaintext, even complete knowledge, should not help speed up beyond brute force computation time. note the weaker parameter set used here (non-multipass) does allow for short-circuiting brute force attacks with fore-knowledge of the start of the plaintext.
+ciphertexts, the corresponding alphabet will be different. so ultimately fore-knowledge of the plaintext, even complete knowledge, should not help speed up beyond brute force computation time. note the weaker parameter set used here (stream mode, not block mode) does allow for short-circuiting brute force attacks with fore-knowledge of the start of the plaintext.

 data: What do you get if you multiply six by nine?